quux00/mybatis-koans/README.md

 * running them via ant targets
 * running them via maven targets

-If you need to modify the config.properties for src/main and src/test, do that first.
+Modify the config.properties in src/main and src/test to set the database properties you need.
+(For H2, you don't need to change it.)

 If you are using the H2 database and using the Eclipse JUnit test runner or ant targets, you must first start the H2 database: in `src/test/java/h2server` right click on `RunH2.java` and select "Run As Java Application".
 Then run your koans.
 When finished, stop the h2server by clicking the terminate button in the Eclipse Console window (you will probably have to click the "Remove Launch" button next to it first).

-Or you can start it on with ant by invoking the runH2 target.
+The other option is to start H2 with ant by invoking the runH2 target.

 **Example Instructions: Run koans as Eclipse JUnit tests**